 — ALSO —

-From the ministry of LifeWay.com, the following are additional ideas for you to consider:
+From the ministry of LifeWay.com, the following are additional ideas for you to consider.
+Even in the summer, there are great tips for you to use:

 And then, the ministry of “The Romantic Vineyard” has some great tips for dates that you may be able to adapt to work for you and your spouse.
 Please read what they suggest.
 See if there’s anything you can use in your marriage, or adapt the ideas to work for you:

 The important thing is to do SOMETHING.
 Don’t “just settle.”
 Find ways to infuse laughter and fun into your married life together.
 By doing this, you continually infuse new life into your relationship.
 And those good memories help to carry you together through the more difficult times.
 ENJOY your life together… romance each other!

 Cindy Wright of Marriage Missions International wrote this blog.

 If you have additional tips you can share to help others please “Join the Discussion” by adding your comments below.